madsbuch/blog/_posts/2015-12-15-100-days-of-fibonacci-day-0.md

 in 100 different programming languages.
 The idea is to showcase some typical aspects of a programming language and implement the function in the different languages idiomatic ways.

+Today is the first day of this project.
+I am going to present Fibonacci in Haskell.
+The formulations of the function is going to be by direct recursion and recursion with accumulation.

 # Day 0 - Haskell!
 Where else would you start?
 Here we look at Haskell as a practical